colurw/flight_sim_GNN/readme.md

 ## Adversarial Contest Mode

-Training_loop_adversarial.py works similarly to the elite version, except that two separate populations are trained simultaneously, with each member of a new generation competing against the highest scoring member from the other population.
+Training_loop_adversarial.py works similarly to the elite contest version, except that two separate populations are trained simultaneously, with each member of a generation competing against the all-time highest scoring member from the opposite population.

-This delivers a significant reduction in the training time needed to converge upon a stable solution, _and_ with an order-of-magnitude increase in the fitness score at that point.
+This delivers a significant reduction in the training time needed to converge upon a stable solution, _and_ with an order-of-magnitude increase in the fitness score at that point!
+A competition between several populations would presumably improve on this result.
+If each population were optimising a differently weighted fitness score, these agents could be combined to create a single agent with several behaviour modes.

 ![image](https://github.com/colurw/flight_sim_GNN/assets/66322644/66d0bb6b-ec7b-4eef-9f63-23d65cda377a)